 The Impossibility Problem

 Fund managers don't work for 50, 100, or 150 years.
-Most have 20 to 30-year careers if they're lucky.
-By the time you'd have enough data to verify skill statistically, the manager is gone.
+Most have 20 to 30-year careers if they're lucky and rarely even stay at the same fund or fund family.
+By the time you'd have enough data to indicate skill statistically in one sample period, the manager is gone.
 Retired.
-Managing a different fund with a different strategy.
+Managing different funds with a different strategy.

 Even if a fund has a 20-year track record, it's rarely the same person running it.
 Teams change, star analysts leave for hedge funds, strategies drift with market conditions.
-A 20-year fund record is often three to four different managers under the same name.
+A 20-year fund record is often three to four different managers under the same fund name.
 You're not investing in a person — you're investing in a brand.
-And brands don't have skill; people do.
-When the person leaves, so does any edge they possessed.
+And brands don't have skill, nor do people against efficient markets.
+It's a tall order to discover mispriced or wrongly priced securities when Fama says the price is right, as he did in the documentary Tune Out the Noise.

-The Costs Are Real, The Alpha Is Not
+The Costs Are Real, The Expected Alpha Is Not

-William Sharpe's 1991 paper, The Arithmetic of Active Management, proved this mathematically decades ago: before costs, the average actively managed dollar must equal the market return.
+William Sharpe's 1991 paper, The Arithmetic of Active Management, proved this mathematically decades ago: before costs, the average actively managed dollar must equal the market return before costs.
 After costs, the average active investor must underperform.
-It's not cynicism — it's subtraction.
+It's not cynicism — it's just arithmetic.

 The Alternative

 The logical strategy isn't hunting for the next Warren Buffett.
-It's capturing beta — the market's return — as cheaply and reliably as possible.
+It's capturing betas — the various market returns — as cheaply and reliably as possible.
 Broad diversification across asset classes and geographies.
-Minimal costs through index funds or evidence-based factor strategies.
+Minimal costs through index funds or evidence-based systematic factor strategies.
 Factor exposure to size and value if appropriate, captured systematically rather than through active bets.
 No drama.

-Aim for that bottom-left cluster on the scatter plot: zero alpha, zero volatility.
-That's not boring — it's rational.
+Aim for that bottom-left cluster on the scatter plot: near zero alpha, near zero volatility.
+That's not boring — it's rational and supported by the incredible conclusions from the Statistical Significance of Alpha chart.

 Use the Calculator Going Forward

-Any time you're pitched a "star" fund — by a broker, an advisor, or a glossy brochure — demand the data.
-What's the average annual alpha?
-What's the standard deviation?
-How many years of data?
+Any time you're pitched a "star" fund manager— by a broker, an advisor, or a glossy brochure — demand the data.
+To investigate the manager's skill, obtain the average annual alpha, the standard deviation of the alpha and the number of years in the track record.

 Then open the t-stat calculator and run the test.
-If the result says "100 years," walk away.
+If the result says you need more years than they have a track record of for a t-stat of 2, just walk away.

 The Power Is In Your Hands

 You now have a tool that cuts through marketing and hype.
 Three inputs, one calculator, a definitive answer.
-You can test whether any track record is skill or luck in 30 seconds.
+You can test whether any track record implies skill or luck in 30 seconds.

-Once you see that the average winner needs 153 years of data, that spectacular one-year returns typically vanish, and that even Warren Buffett regressed in his second act, you stop chasing mirages.
+Once you see that the average winner needs 153 years of data, that spectacular one-year returns typically vanish, and that even Warren Buffett failed the test in his second act, you stop chasing mirages.

 Here's what to do next: